Opinion: China's autocrats end democracy in Hong Kong | DW | 11.03.2021

 Since Hong Kong came under Chinese control, Beijing has prevented popular sovereignty in the territory.
 This is because only half of the 70-member city parliament is directly elected; the other half is appointed by selected community and social groups.

 The election of the chief executive must be confirmed by a Beijing-friendly commission.
-The next legislative elections are scheduled for September, with a one-year delay due to the coronavirus pandemic.
+The next legislative elections are scheduled for September, after they were delayed by a year due to the coronavirus pandemic.
 And the next chief executive election will be in 2022.

 'One country, two systems,' 'Hong Kong administration by Hong Kongers' and 'a high-level of autonomy' are principles agreed upon by Beijing and London before the former British colony was handed over to China in 1997